-Currently unexercisable options vest with respect to all underlying shares upon a change of control (as defined in employment agreements, in the case of Messrs.
+Currently unexercisable stock options vest with respect to all underlying shares upon a change of control (as defined in employment agreements) in the case of Messrs.
 Jones only.
 For Mr. Clemens options do not automatically vest upon a change of control but only after certain terminations following a change of control.
 Option vesting is not accelerated for other executives on a change of control.
 In addition, discounted options that are subject to Section 409A of the Internal Revenue Code of 1986, as amended ("Section 409A), become exercisable upon a change of control that qualifies as a change of control under Section 409A.
 In addition, RSUs vest with respect to all underlying shares upon a change of control and are distributed upon a change of control (provided the requirements of Section 409A are met).
 In addition, Messrs.
 Jones and Clemens receive severance and bonuses if they terminate their employment after a change of control (as defined in their employment agreements), or we terminate their employment after a change of control.
-They are also entitled to bonuses upon a change of control pursuant to their respective Strategic Transaction Bonus Grant Agreements.
 We believe our change of control provisions incentivize our executives to seek opportunities for us and realize benefits from a change of control transaction even though such change of control may lead to the termination of their positions.